Constraining tachyonic inflationary \beta-exponential model with Continuous Spontaneous Localization collapse scheme: Tachyon Inflation

 where $T_{e}$ is the value of $T$ when inflation ends, i.e., $\varepsilon_{1}(T_{e})=1\Rightarrow\left(1-\beta\lambda T_{e}\right)^{2+1/\beta}=M_{p}^{2}\lambda^{2}/2\alpha^{\prime}V_{0}$, then

 Therefore, we can rewrite the slow-roll parameters as a function of $N$ as follows:

 Now, using (\ref{spectralindex}), we get

 The $r$ vs. $n_{s}$ plane shown in Fig. \ref{fig2} presents constraints derived from the \textit{Planck 2018} baseline analysis.
-Additionally, incorporating BK18 \& BAO \citep{PLANCK2018}, one refines and narrows these constraints, which improves the bounds on the primordial gravitational waves parameterized by the tensor-to-scalar ratio $r$.
+Additionally, incorporating BK18 \& BAO \citep{PLANCK2018} and ACT DR6 \citep{calabrese2025atacamacosmologytelescopedr6}, one refines and narrows these constraints, which improves the bounds on the primordial gravitational waves parameterized by the tensor-to-scalar ratio $r$.
 Besides, the inclined thick line divides the $r$ vs. $n_{s}$ plane between convex and concave potentials.
 So, for values of $\beta<0.8$, the $\beta$-exponential potential behaves as a convex potential otherwise presents a concave shape.
 Moreover, at $95\%$ CL, from Planck TT,TE,EE+lowE+lensing likelihood, the tachyonic inflation is excluded for $\beta\geq2.0$ ($\beta\leq2\times10^{-2}$) with $N\geq50$ ($N\leq60$).
 On the other hand, in light of the joint Planck Collaboration $2018$ baseline analysis, when adding BK18 \& BAO, the $\beta$-exponential tachyonic inflation model is ruled out for any $\beta$-values.
-Finally, as $\beta$-parameter increases, the tachyonic inflation prediction converges for the $\beta$-exponential standard estimate \citep{SANTOS}.
+Conversely, incorporating the ACT dataset reveals that parameter values of $\beta\geq1.2$ are consistent with the observational bounds while providing sufficient inflation.
+Finally, as $\beta$-parameter increases, the tachyonic inflation prediction converges for the $\beta$-exponential standard estimate \citep{Santos_2018}.

 In the next subsection, we discuss the semiclassical treatment for this theoretical model aiming to obtain the relation between quantum and classical measurements.